nabeelvalley/docs/src/content/blog-md/2026/26-03/tri-x-git-tricks.md

 I use [`difft`](https://difftastic.wilfred.me.uk/introduction.html) for my [`git`](https://git-scm.com/) diffs.
 This works really nicely as it's got some syntax awareness and integrates really well into other tools I use such as [`lazygit`](https://github.com/jesseduffield/lazygit/tree/master)

-Now, I'm a [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) follower so I build [my tools](https://github.com/sftsrv) to do the same - so naturally I wanted to use `difft` with `tri` - so, here's how to do that
+Now, I'm a [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) dude so I build [my tools](https://github.com/sftsrv) to do the same - so naturally I wanted to use `difft` with `tri` - so, here's how to do that

 > The below examples are using [Nushell](https://www.nushell.sh/) so your shell's exact syntax may vary but the idea is the same